Eileen Carron

-Eileen Dupuch Carron, CMG (born 13 March 1930) is a lawyer and newspaper publisher in the Bahamas.
+Eileen Dupuch Carron, CMG (born 13 March 1930) is a Bahamian lawyer and newspaper publisher.

 Personal life

-The daughter of Sir Étienne Dupuch and Lady Marie Dupuch, she was born Eileen Dupuch in Nassau and was educated at Queen's College and St. Francis Xavier's Academy before going abroad to study at St Francis' College in Hertfordshire, England.
+Dupuch was born in Nassau, the daughter of Étienne Dupuch and his wife Marie.
+She was educated at Queen's College and St. Francis Xavier's Academy before going abroad to study at St Francis' College in Hertfordshire, England.

-She went on to receive a BA in philosophy from St. Michael's College, Toronto, a master's degree in journalism from Columbia University Graduate School of Journalism in New York City, and to study law in London.
+She obtained a BA in philosophy from St. Michael's College, University of Toronto, a master's degree in journalism from Columbia University Graduate School of Journalism in New York City, before studying law at King's College London.

-She was married to the late Roger Peter Carron, until his death in 2009.
+She was married to the Roger P. Carron, until his death in 2009.

 Career

-In 1962, Carron became assistant editor at The Tribune newspaper in Nassau, the paper founded by her grandfather, Leon Dupuch, and edited by her father, Etienne.
-In the same year, she became the second woman called to the Bahamas Bar.
+In 1962, Carron became assistant editor at the Nassau-based The Tribune newspaper, which was founded by her grandfather, Leon Dupuch, and edited by her father.
+In the same year, she was called to the Bahamas Bar.